 - A steel ball moves from left to right with no force applied to it, until an anchor connected to a frictionless pivot is attached to it.

 - This induces an evenly distributed tension throughout the ball.

 - The ball spins around the pivot in a permanently tense state.

 Angular acceleration requires a continuous redirection of associated pilot waves.
 This requires no energy, only tension.
 Hence the permanently tense state with no transfer of energy.
 Note that this too takes time.
 This too is inertia.

-If we subsequently cut the wire, the tension is relieved as evenly as it was induced.
+If we subsequently cut the wire, the tension is released as evenly as it was induced.
 Again, there’s no transfer of energy.
 The body continues in a straight line perpendicular to the prior anchor point:

 Free-falling objects represent another example of acceleration with no accompanying change in energy.
 This can best be understood in terms of an example:

-Let us first consider a steel ball at rest on a floor of wet sand.
+Consider a steel ball at rest on a floor of wet sand.
 To suspend it from a beam directly above this floor, we push the ball up.
 This process involves uneven pressure and therefore some distortion to the ball.
 Energy is transferred from us to the ball.

 When we attach the ball by wire to the beam, we get a situation as follows, again grossly exaggerated for the purpose of illustration: